-The sfs enable cdp-hello command enables the sending of CDP Hello packets.
-These are special packets sent out periodically by the router to announce itself to other devices or applications.
+The sfs enable cdp-hello command enables the sending of CDP (Cabletron Discovery Protocol) Hello packets.
+These are special packets sent out periodically by the router to announce itself to other DIGITAL devices or applications.
 CDP Hello packets can be enabled to be sent out to all available ports or selected ports only.

-<port-list> | all-ports Specifies the ports you want to enable CDP Hello packets.
-The all-ports keyword enables CDP Hello packets for all the GSR ports.
+<port-list>lall-ports Specifies the ports you want to enable CDP Hello packets.
+The allports keyword enables CDP Hello packets for all the GSR ports.